mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

         -  same as MM.
     - Current observation independent of all else given current state
         - given X₃ , E₃ is independent of all everything else X₃.
+ - Quiz: does this mean that evidence variables are guaranteed to be independent ?
+    - If I don't observe anything I could say : Is the evidence I see at time₁ independent of the evidence I see at time₂ ?
+    - It is like the umbrella on tuesday is independent of the umbrella on Wednesday.
+    - So It seems like it shouldn't be.
+The evidence variables are absolutely not independent.
+They're only conditionally independent.

 ---

+### Real HMM Examples

+For every HMM there is a hidden state -- which is usually the thing you want to figure out -- , and an evidence variable -- which is the thing you got to observe.

+You get the evidence at every time and you usually want to figure out the state at every time.

+ - Speech recognition HMMs:
+    - Observations are acoustic signals (continuous valued)
+    - States are specific positions in specific words (so, tens of thousands)

+ - Machine translation HMMs:
+    - Observations are words (tens of thousands)
+    - States are translation options

+ - Robot tracking:
+    - Observations are range readings (continuous)
+    - States are positions on a map (continuous)

+---

+### Filtering / Monitoring

+Now we are going to talk about how to keep track of what you believe about a variable X -- the state variable -- as evidence comes it and time passes, and from this we'll build up the full-forward algorithm.

+The task is to figure out at any given time what do I believe is happening in the hidden state ( B<sub>t</sub>(X) ) given all the evidence from the first time step all the way up to the current time.

+ - Filtering, or monitoring, is the task of tracking the distribution B<sub>t</sub>(X) = P<sub>t</sub>(X<sub>t</sub> | e₁, …, e<sub>t</sub>) (the belief state) over time
+ - We start with B₁(X) in an initial setting, usually uniform
+ - As time passes, or we get observations, we update B(X)
+ - The Kalman filter was invented in the 60’s and first implemented as a method of trajectory estimation for the Apollo program

+---

+### Example:  Robot Localization